“Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”

 Extensive, personal knowledge of God is the highest ideal of the Christian life because it manifests His glory.

 Do you know God as a person, or is He just so much information?

 Knowledge of God is the greatest virtue of Christianity.
 No experience, even a spiritual experience, will validate our relationship with God.
 A spiritual experience in itself has no basis for validation.
 Truth validates experience; not experience validates truth.
 Only the Bible can clarify the validity of the experience.
 We are incapable of loving Christ without some knowledge of Christ.
 We cannot love Christ without truth.
-Experience can only confirm the truth; it does not make truth.
+Experience can only confirm the fact; it does not make truth.
 Truth is necessary to validate the experience.

 Some people have wide emotional swings.
 They can trigger an ecstatic mood at the drop of a word.
 They can go to a movie and cry when the good guy gets the girl at the end.
 Emotion becomes an ecstatic experience for them.
 Some people can get an ecstatic experience out of a bottle.
-There are many ways to produce an ecstatic experience if you are easily triggered by emotion.
-These people are often far from true Christian living because they lack the self-discipline to get into the Word.
+There are many ways to produce an ecstatic experience if emotion triggers you easily.
+These people are often far from authentic Christian living because they lack the self-discipline to get into the Word.
 They operate on wide emotional swings.
 They think that they can agonize in the closet and be spiritual.
 Many live by strictly psychological induced experience.
-Emotional variations have little to do with true Christian living.
+Emotive variations have little to do with authentic Christian living.

 2 Ti 1:12, “For this reason I also suffer these things; nevertheless I am not ashamed, for I know whom I have believed and am persuaded that He is able to keep what I have committed to Him until that Day.”